 Good financial management is imperative.
 Your board will expect and demand it.
 You can be successful on the pitch but if your finances are in a perilous state you’ll be heading down a troublesome road that many teams struggle to come back from.
 Furthermore, with ‘fair play’ rules and restrictions coming into effect in more and more competitions, it is imperative to have a firm grasp on the club’s fiscal responsibilities.

 These options largely deal with the day-to-day financial status of your club.
 The Summary screen gives you a quick and informative overview of how the club is doing; paying particular attention to any rules and regulations you are obliged to adhere to.
-The Income and Expenditure screens break down into more detail the money coming in and going out on a monthly and seasonal basis.
-The Wages screen gives an indication of where your money is being spent throughout the squad – not an individual list but an analysis by squad status, whilst the FFP tab provides a full breakdown of all relevant Financial Fair Play numbers.
+The Income and Expenditure screens display a detailed breakdown of the money coming in and going out on a monthly and seasonal basis.
+The Wages screen gives an indication of where your money is being spent throughout the squad – not an individual list but an analysis by squad status, whilst the FFP tab provides a full breakdown of all relevant Financial Fair Play rules and numbers.